Impact of Economic Cycles on Property Returns

 4. Credit Growth in Home Loans

 Rising home loan disbursements signal increasing buyer activity.
 When credit growth in the housing segment runs above 15% year-on-year, the demand side is strong.
-The RBI publishes monthly sectoral credit data; track the housing loan segment specifically.
+RBI publishes monthly sectoral credit data, track the housing loan segment specifically.

 How to Position Across an Economic Cycle

-India’s residential market in early 2026 sits in an Early-to-Mid Expansion phase by most indicators.
-While the speculative frenzy of 2021–2023 has passed, real demand drivers remain intact, creating a stable environment for securing a strong real estate return on investment over the next holding period.
+India’s residential market in early 2026 sits in an Early-to-Mid Expansion phase by most indicators, past the speculative frenzy of 2021-2023, but with real demand drivers intact.

 How Square Yards Helps You Read the Cycle

 Square Yards publishes quarterly market intelligence through its PropsAMC research arm, covering macro signals, transaction volume data, and price trend analysis at the city and micro-market level.
-Reviewing current pricing benchmarks across major Indian cities translates macroeconomic signals into property-specific implications.
+Reviewing current pricing benchmarks across major Indian cities using property price trends data translates macroeconomic signals into property-specific implications.

 Investors looking to position in new launch projects aligned with the current economic cycle can browse new projects in Mumbai for live inventory from Grade A developers in the corridors most likely to benefit from current macro tailwinds.